Steven-Jarmell/CSC-Internships/README.md

-# CSC-Internships
+# CSC-Internship Website
-Official Website for the University of Pittsburgh Computer Science Club
+Proof of concept for a website to replace the University of Pittsburgh Computer Science Club Internship Repo.